sshovkov/raspberry-train/README.md

     for stop_time_update in entity.trip_update.stop_time_update
     if stop_time_update.stop_id == STOP_ID
 ]

+sorted_arrivals = sorted(stop_time_update_arrivals, key=lambda x: x.arrival.time)
 ```
+To get the time remaining until the next arrival, I calculated the difference in `sorted_arrivals[0].arrival.time` and `now()`.

 ## Running the program on the Raspberry Pi

-Once I had the program working locally (i.e., printing `X min` in the terminal), it was time to test the functionality on the Raspberry Pi.
-I found a couple of approaches to do this:
+Once I had the program working locally (i.e., printing `_ MIN` in the terminal), it was time to test the functionality on the Raspberry Pi.
+I found a couple of different approaches to get my files running on the Pi:

-1. Manually copy the files from local to Pi
+1. Copy the files from local to Pi
 2. Git clone repo in Pi
 3. Use the `Remote - SSH` VSCode extension

-I ultimately chose method #2, allowing me to edit the project locally and simply `git pull` on my Raspberry Pi to retrieve the latest version.
-Option #3 would have probably been ideal, but my Raspberry Pi's architecture is ARMv6l while the `Remote - SSH` VSCode extension only supports ARMv7l (AArch32) Raspbian Stretch/9+ (32-bit) or ARMv8l (AArch64) Ubuntu 18.04+ (64-bit).
+I chose method #2, allowing me to edit the project locally and simply `git pull` on my Raspberry Pi to retrieve the latest version.
+Option #3 would've been ideal (and a cleaner git history), but my Raspberry Pi's architecture is ARMv6l while the `Remote - SSH` VSCode extension only supports ARMv7l (AArch32) Raspbian Stretch/9+ (32-bit) or ARMv8l (AArch64) Ubuntu 18.04+ (64-bit).

 > You can determine your Raspberry Pi's architecture by running `uname -m` in the shell